 When it comes to winter care from garden sculptures, the question often arises whether you should rather cover or store them.
 Both methods have advantages and disadvantages that should be weighed down depending on the individual situation.

-If you have enough space and want to optimally protect your sculpture from frost and cold, storage a good option.
-However, some points should be observed, such as choosing the right location and thorough cleaning of the sculpture before storing.
+For those with enough space who want to optimally protect their sculpture from frost and cold, storage a recommended option.
+However, several points should be considered, such as choosing the right location and thoroughly cleaning the sculpture before storage.

 Covering ideal for all those who do not have enough storage space or want to keep garden sculpture as a decorative element in the garden Special protective covers or planning made of weatherproof material such as PVC or polyester are suitable for this.

-However, it is important to ensure that no moisture can occur under the cover and that it is not too close to the object.
+However, it is important to ensure that no moisture can accumulate under the cover and that it does not fit too tightly against the object.

 Whether you ultimately rely on storage or cover: regular control and, if necessary, care during hibernation is in any case recommended in order to enjoy the garden sculpture for a long time.